 - 1. Pointing stick (pressure-sensitive pointing device). - 2.
-Touch pad (touch-sensitive pointing device). - Click buttons (two above and two below the touch pad).
+Touch pad (touch-sensitive pointing device). - 3.
+Click buttons.

 Both pointing devices use these click buttons, which work like the right and left buttons on a standard mouse.
 What the buttons do depends on the software being used.